UsernameTaken420/veritasVeniat/content/posts/picoctf2.md

 ## f"strings?"

 The writeup I found suggested hitting the excercise with a bunch of `%p` in order to extract values off the stack (given the api flag is read at one point), this results in the user being handed hexadecimal values corresponding to whatever's loaded at the time.
-Searching for the hex encoding of "pico" and correcting for endian-ness (cyberchef's "swap endianness" functioni) results in the flag being output among some garbage characters.
+Searching for the hex encoding of "pico" and correcting for endian-ness (cyberchef's "swap endianness" function) results in the flag being output among some garbage characters.

 ## Learnings